Ellen Gunderson Traylor

 Growing up in Detroit, he developed a love for bodybuilding and overall health while in high school.
 A graduate of Madonna University, with degrees in Criminal Justice and Sociology, Brett also served in the US Army.

 Upon leaving the military, he committed his life to the Lord.
 He met and married the love of his life, Jolene, and has two sons.

 Brett is a Product Design Programmer at Chrysler Tech Center in Auburn Hills, Michigan.

 He felt prompted by the Spirit to write The Consecrated Diet - Bringing God to Your Table and Gym (Port Hole Publishing - 2011) for those people struggling with adverse food habits and poor fitness lifestyles.

-Aaron is the son of Ellen Traylor.
+Aaron has one child and is the son of Ellen Traylor.

 David is a working professional director, actor, writer, visual artist and educator.
 He has directed over twenty-five plays and musicals and over two hundred television commercials.
 As an actor he has appeared in over 85 plays, musicals and television programs including Candid Camera, Jake and the Fat Man, Blood and Orchids, The Yeagers, Tour of Duty, Island Son, numerous episodes of Magnum, P.I. and Volcano Rescue for the BBC and Discovery Channel.